 The test has been independently reviewed and evaluated and shows the following performance characteristics against the IgG antibody detection parameters:

 The antibody test isn’t checking for the virus itself.
 Instead, it looks to see whether your immune system (your body’s defence against illness) has responded to the infection.
-An antibody test is a looking for things called antibodies in your blood.
+This type of test is a looking for things called antibodies in your blood.

 What an antibody test can tell you: